KadirOrcunAltunel/CompanyBankruptcy/README.md

 It may include interest and dividends from investments.
 * X17	Total Liabilities - The combined debts and obligations that the company owes to outside parties.
 * X18	Total Operating Expenses - The expenses a business incurs through its normal business operations.

+The predictor variable in the dataset was substentially imbalanced.
+The offset the imbalance, I used precision recall curve and ROC curve from scikit-learn to find the best threshold to improve f1 score.